Providing Construction Safety Glasses for Maximum Eye Protection

 - Blunt force trauma from falling objects

-- Workers running into an object face first
+- Workers running into an object face-first

 - Splashes from chemicals or cleaning products